Stroke: Scottish data

 Survival

-The percentage of people surviving 30 days or more following their first emergency admission to hospital with a stroke improved slightly over the last 10 years from 84% in 2012/13 to 85% in 2021/22.
+The percentage of people surviving 30 days or more following their first emergency admission to hospital with a stroke has been consistently between 84% to 86% over the past ten years.
 Further information is provided in PHS's stroke publication

 Primary care data